MuhammedAkcin/MY-DEVOPS/hands-on/Terraform/terraform-01_Installation_Basic_Operations/README.md

 - Launch an EC2 instance using the Amazon Linux 2 AMI with security group allowing SSH connections.

-- Connect to your instance with SSH.
+- Connect to your instance with SSH

 ```bash
 ssh -i .ssh/call-training.pem ec2-user@ec2-3-133-106-98.us-east-2.compute.amazonaws.com